Professor Simon Joss

 - Professor of Urban Futures (Urban Studies)

-I joined the University of Glasgow in 2018 as Professor of Urban Futures, based in the Urban Studies section of the School of Social and Political Sciences.
+I am Professor of Urban Futures and currently also Head of Urban Studies based the School of Social and Political Sciences.

-My first degree, in biology, was from the University of Bern (CH).
-This was followed by doctoral research on technology policy at Imperial College, University of London, under the supervision of John Durant (1993-1998).
+My first degree, in biology, was from the University of Bern (Switzerland).
+This was followed by doctoral research on technology policy (within the field of Science and Technology Studies) at Imperial College, University of London, under the supervision of John Durant (1993-1998).
 I subsequently spent over 20 years at the University of Westminster including as director of the Centre for the Study of Democracy and founding director of the doctoral Graduate School.
 As Professor of Science & Technology Studies, I co-founded the International Eco-Cities Initiative in partnership with Dr Arthur Molella (Smithsonian Institution, USA) and Professor Robert Kargon (Johns Hopkins University, USA).

 With a background in Science & Technology Studies (STS), my research interests are in the fields of: